 Fair warning: you should most definitely double this recipe and make two batches, because they will be gone so fast!

-Here’s the secret as to why these healthy apple cinnamon muffins are so soft and tender: It’s thanks to the added moisture from the grated carrots and zucchini.
-Note: I use finely grated not just shredded veggies in this, because that helps bring out the liquids in the veggies and helps them blend in more in the muffins.
+There are two secret ingredients that make these healthy apple cinnamon muffins so soft and tender.
+It's thanks to the added moisture from the grated carrots and zucchini.
+I use finely grated – not shredded veggies – because that helps bring out the liquids in the veggies and helps them blend in more in the muffins.

-Also: I prefer to dice the apples into teeny tiny itty bitty little pieces (see the first photo with ingredients above) because I want them to cook evenly with the muffins; I personally don’t like biting into large chunks of fruit in muffins.
+Another trick: dice the apples into teeny tiny itty bitty little pieces (see the photo with ingredients above).
+This helps the muffins to cook evenly.
+Not to mention, many people don't like biting into large chunks of fruit in muffins.

-I also like adding some of the itty bitty apple pieces to the buttery sugary streusel topping, which gives these muffins the most delicious, satisfying crunch to each and every bite.
+One additional trick: add some of the itty bitty apple pieces to the buttery sugary streusel topping.
+This gives these muffins the most delicious, satisfying crunch to each and every bite.

 If you would like to make these even healthier, simply omit the streusel topping.
 I mean, they are really good without the topping, but they are oh so better with the topping!